-Best known to me as Larry from Newhart, but he's done other stuff I liked.
-There was Blade Runner, and Bar Karma, and a bit of voice work.
+Best known to me as Larry from Newhart.
+I also know him from Blade Runner; and Bar Karma; and a bit of voice work.
 Oh, also I have long had this crazy theory that he's an immortal, and could probably explain the truth about the disappearance of the Roanoke Colony....

 I know him from Saturday Night Live, and Happy Gilmore, and The Wedding Singer, and Punch Drunk Love, and The Waterboy, and Little Nicky, and Just Go With It.
 And he appeared as himself in an episode of Brooklyn Nine-Nine.
 And he did voice work in Hotel Transylvania.
 Oh, and I have several of his CDs.

 Best remembered for The Wonder Years, but there's also Working, and The Wizard, and The Princess Bride, and Austin Powers in Goldmember.
 And hey, IMDb just reminded me of the existence of Crumbs.
 I could have easily gone the rest of my life without ever thinking of that show again.
 And after writing this, I probably will.
 Anyway, he's also done some voice work (including Noah in Generator Rex, ftw?
 I never woulda guessed that).

 He played Howling Mad Murdock, my favorite character on The A-Team.
 I also really liked him as Barclay in several episodes of Star Trek: The Next Generation.
 Also there was a radio production of War of the Worlds.
 I've probably seen him in some guest roles that I don't remember, and he's done some voice work.

 I know him from the Terminator movies; and Total Recall; True Lies; and Last Action Hero; and Jingle All the Way; and Batman & Robin (though he is so not who I would have picked to play Mr. Freeze); and Around the World in 80 Days; and a small role in The Expendables.